NoCountryForGeeks/react-boilerplate/README.md

 - **Production bundle**: It's posible to create 2 production bundles.
 First way generate the application as statics files.
 Second way generate the files with a **nginx** server configured to serve the application.

 - **Zip resources**: The production bundle, generate 3 output file types (.js, .zip, .br).
 It allow the server to send the file with minimun file that is supported muy the requester browser.
 With process the .br files are about **400%** smaller!.

 - **IDE configuration**: To improve **developer experience** there is a **Docker image** with a **VS Code** ready to start **developing** with all settings configured.

 # Quick start

-1. Clone the repo using `git clone [repo url goes here]`
+1. Clone the repo using `git clone https://github.com/NoCountryForGeeks/react-boilerplate.git`
-2. Move to boilerplate directory `cd [repo name goes here]`
+2. Move to boilerplate directory `cd react-boilerplate`
 3. Execute `yarn start` or `npm start`

 # Road Map